nikitavoloboev/data/docs/web/search-engines.md

 # Search engines

 [Meilisearch](https://github.com/meilisearch/instant-meilisearch) is neat together with their [tokenizer lib](https://github.com/meilisearch/charabia) they use.
 More practically [DocSearch](https://docsearch.algolia.com/) is great for plug and use solution.
+[Tantivy](https://github.com/quickwit-oss/tantivy) & [Quickwit](https://quickwit.io/) are interesting too.

 ## Links